ChandrasekharRaju-Manthina/transport-robo/README.md

-I developed this application as part of my current  company's internal coding competition.
+We developed this application as part of my current  company's internal coding competition.
 We got second prize :)

 We named it as <b>transport robo</b> as we use it for transport management.
 Some of the options includes generating trip sheet, submitting pick up and drop requests, shuttle maangement, drivers details etc. And we used <b>Google Maps API</b> for calculating the